The impact of cosmic filaments on starburst galaxies across cosmic times: Building a starburst sample from observations

 with $m_{0} = 0.5 \pm 0.07$, $a_{0} = 1.5 \pm 0.15$, $a_{1} = 0.3 \pm 0.08$, $m_{1} = 0.36 \pm 0.3$, $a_{2} = 2.5 \pm 0.6$, $r = \log(1 + z)$, and $m = \log(M_{\star}/10^{9}\rm~M_{\odot})$, as defined in \citet{Schreiber2015}.

 Finally, to have comparison samples, we perform mass-matching and redshift-matching for each starburst galaxy.
 We create samples of MS and quenched galaxies.
 These galaxies are selected using rest-frame NUV-r and r-J colours following a colour-colour criterion, where quenched galaxies satisfy $(\rm NUV - r) > 3 \times (r - J) + 1$ and $(\rm NUV - r) > 3$ as previously used in the literature, \citep[e.g.][]{williams2009, ilbert2013, laigle2016, laigle2018}.
+We quantify the quality of this matching by measuring the stellar mass difference between paired galaxies, finding a mean offset of $\sim2\times10^{-4}\,\rm dex$, a median consistent with zero, and a scatter of $\sim6\times10^{-3}\,\rm dex$.
 We stress that FIR SED fitting is only used to identify dust-obscured high-SFR starbursts.
 MS and quenched galaxies do not require SED fitting, as their classification relies on rest-frame colours, with the additional condition of non-selection in the FIR starburst sample.